Satchels to backpacks: The best leather bags for men for that sophisticated look

 Here are a few things to consider when shopping for leather bags.

 Why or for what purpose you need a leather bag primarily outlines the kind you should opt for.
-If you’re looking for a rather casual piece, a messenger bag like the Jill Sander Messenger Bag (Buy it for HKD 9,450 on Farfetch) will be a great choice.
+If you’re looking for a rather casual piece, a messenger bag like the Jill Sander Messenger Bag (Buy it for SGD 1,750 on Farfetch) will be a great choice.
 And, for the workplace, a satchel or backpack would be apt.

 Another aspect to consider while buying a leather bag is the size.
 If you want a bag that holds more than just your laptop, a large-sized leather backpack or satchel would be ideal.
-If you want something for just your laptop, a sleek bag like the Church’s Warwick Briefcase (Buy it for HKD 30,200 on Farfetch) would be perfect.
+If you want something for just your laptop, a sleek bag like the Church’s Warwick Briefcase (Buy it for SGD 5,200 on Farfetch) would be perfect.

 The material and its quality is of utmost importance when it comes to a leather bag.
 Do you prefer a genuine leather bag or one crafted in faux leather or vegan leather?
 From the quality and grades of the leather to its care and maintenance, everything should be adhered to before finalising a favourite.